 Prenuptial agreements are legal contracts created and signed before a marriage that can supply you and your spouse with certain long-term benefits.
 These benefits are designed to protect you or your spouse in the event of an unforeseen divorce or death.
 For many people, prenuptial agreements provide them with reassurance in case their marriage ends unexpectedly.
-To find out more, try talking to a Tennessee family law lawyer
+To find out more, try talking to a Tennessee family law lawyer.

 What Are Prenuptial Agreements?

-is a legal contract created and signed with your spouse before you become married.
+A is a legal contract created and signed with your spouse before you become married.
 These agreements come with all kinds of options for what will happen if the marriage leads to a divorce or a partner unexpectedly passes away.
 When marriages end in either of these ways, figuring out how to divide up assets and make arrangements can be difficult.

 As many people already know, legal battles involving divorce can be emotionally draining and tedious.
 Divorces typically involve worrying about child custody decisions, child support, alimony, and division of property.
 What a